Reproducible Research

 .
 Also, it is recommended to specify the RANMETHOD

-option accordingy: * For SAEM
+option accordingly: * For SAEM

 and IMP